prestodb/rfcs/RFC-0004-functions-stats.md

 #### Cons
 * Problem with heuristic based approach is unknown nature of functions, and thus it can be difficult to come up with heuristics that are always accurate.

-### Approach 2: Reference [1.
-Monsoon](#references). discusses various stochastic approaches to solve the same problem, a user provided stats calculator will complement such
+### Approach 2:
-approaches as one could compute via statistical process for those functions user provided stats computation is unavailable.
+Reference [Monsoon](#references), discusses various stochastic approaches to solve the same problem, a user provided stats calculator will complement such approaches as one could compute via statistical process for those functions user provided stats computation is unavailable.
 Sampling and other stochastic processes are beyond the scope for this RFC.